- Chart

 Strengths

-- Diversified portfolio across aerospace and defense
+- Diversified business segments across aerospace and defense.

-- Strong technological capabilities and innovation
+- Strong technological capabilities and R&D investment.

-- Established relationships with major customers
+- Established relationships with key government and commercial customers.

-- Global presence and supply chain
+- Global presence and extensive supply chain.

 Weaknesses